 Experienced and Effective Arson Defense Attorney in Michigan

-Arson is a very serious crime with the potential of severe punishment.
+Arson is a very serious crime with the potential for severe punishment.
 Police and prosecutors take even small fires seriously.
-The government will take a position that a person who started a small fire would have known there was a possibility that it could grow into a big fire with a tremendous amount of damage.
+The government will assume that a person who started a small fire would have known there was a possibility that it could grow into a big fire with a tremendous amount of damage.
 The law firm of LEWIS & DICKSTEIN, P.L.L.C. has decades of experience as first-rate arson defense attorneys in Michigan.
 We have handled cases in state and federal courts throughout the United States.
 Our attorneys take the time to learn about you and fashion the best defense available.
-Our ultimate goal is a dismissal or a not guilty of the charges you face.
-However, if that is not possible, we will leave nothing to chance in making that the consequences to you are as minimal as possible.
-LEWIS & DICKSTEIN, P.L.L.C. has access to experts that can assist in the preparation of a defense.
+Our ultimate goal is a dismissal or a verdict of “not guilty.”
+However, if that is not possible, we will leave nothing to chance to make the consequences to you as minimal as possible.
+LEWIS & DICKSTEIN, P.L.L.C. has access to experts that can assist in preparing a defense.

 When your freedom and future are at stake, do not trust just any law firm.
 Trust LEWIS & DICKSTEIN, P.L.L.C.; we have a reputation for success and the determination not to let any stone go unturned to protect you.
 Call us today for a free consultation, and we will answer your questions, address your concerns, and work with you to develop a winning strategy for your case.